Video feedback: "Howl-around" and Doctor Who title sequence

-This technique- under the name "howl-around"- was employed for the opening titles sequence for the British science fiction series Doctor Who, which employed this technique from 1963 to 1973.
+This technique—under the name "howl-around"—was employed for the opening titles sequence for the British science fiction series Doctor Who, which employed this technique from 1963 to 1973.

 Initially this was in black and white, and redone in 1967 to showcase the show's new 625-line broadcast resolution and feature the Doctor's face (Patrick Troughton at that time).
 It was redone again, in colour this time, in 1970.
 The next title sequence for the show, which debuted in 1973, abandoned this technique in favour of slit-scan photography.

 In science

 An example of optical feedback in science is the optical cavity found in almost every laser, which typically consists of two mirrors between which light is amplified.
 In the late 1990s it was found that so-called unstable-cavity lasers produce light beams whose cross-section present a fractal pattern.

 Optical feedback in science is often closely related to video feedback, so an understanding of video feedback can be useful for other applications of optical feedback.
 Video feedback has been used to explain the essence of fractal structure of unstable-cavity laser beams.

 Video feedback is also useful as an experimental-mathematics tool.
-Examples of its use include the making of Fractal patterns using multiple monitors, and multiple images produced using mirrors.
+Examples of its use include the making of fractal patterns using multiple monitors, and multiple images produced using mirrors.

 Optical feedback is also found in the image intensifier tube and its variants.
 Here the feedback is usually an undesirable phenomenon, where the light generated by the phosphor screen "feeds back" to the photocathode, causing the tube to oscillate, and ruining the image.
-This is typically suppressed by an aluminum reflective screen deposited on the back of the phosphor screen, or by incorporating a microchannel plate detector.
+This is typically suppressed by an aluminium reflective screen deposited on the back of the phosphor screen, or by incorporating a microchannel plate detector.

 Optical feedback has been used experimentally in these tubes to amplify an image, in the manner of the cavity laser, but this technique has had limited use.

 Optical feedback has also been experimented with as an electron source, since a photocathode-phosphor cell will 'latch' when triggered, providing a steady stream of electrons.
-See US Patent 4,531,122 for a typical application.

 In philosophy

-Douglas Hofstadter discusses video feedback in his book I Am a Strange Loop about the human mind and consciousness.
-He devotes a chapter to describing his experiments with video feedback.
+Video feedback is discussed in Douglas Hofstadter's book I Am a Strange Loop about the human mind and consciousness.
+Hofstadter devotes a chapter to describing his experiments with video feedback.